FlawlessDeveloper/Stackyy/README.md

 - [ ] Included libraries (e.g. processes, io etc.)
 - [ ] Speed up parsing
 - [ ] Compiling to byte code and running

 ### Maybe

 - [ ] Compile to ELF
 - [ ] Self-hosted

+## Create your own Stackyy program:

+To create your own Stackyy program you need:

+1. A working Stackyy binary (see Building for release)
+2. A path to put your projects into
+3. To run ``./stacky new --name [your project name] --path [your project path]``

 ## Example programs: